rubyforgood/abalone/README.md

 ### Docker

 We are currently experimenting with Docker for development.
-While we would love for more people to try it out be forewarned - Docker functionality may not be maintained moving forward.
+While we would love for more people to try it out, be forewarned - Docker functionality may not be maintained moving forward.
 You will need Docker and docker-compose.

 * [Docker Desktop](https://www.docker.com/products/docker-desktop) is recommended for Windows and Mac computers.
 * The `make` utility can also make your development life easier.
-It it usually already installed on Linux and Mac computers.
+It is usually already installed on Linux and Mac computers.
 For Windows, an easy way to install it is via [Chocolatey](https://chocolatey.org/install), a software package management system similar to Homebrew for Windows.
 Once Chocolatey is installed, install make with `choco install make` in a command prompt running as Administrator.
 * If you run into issues using Docker Desktop on windows, we recommend you view [this page](https://github.com/mdworken/MKD-Docker-Windows-Rails) for troubleshooting info.

 **Starting Fresh**